- 16 min. read

 What is link building?

-To get started with a link building strategy, you’ll need to create valuable content related to your business, products, and services.
-When someone links to your valuable content, you earn a backlink or link from another site to your own.
+To get started with a link-building strategy, you’ll need to create valuable content related to your business, products, and services.
+When someone links to your valuable content, you earn a backlink, or link, from another site to your own.
 Link building exposes your brand to a much larger audience — and it builds your site’s domain authority, which can boost your performance in search results.

 There are a lot of benefits of link building.